zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

     }
     ```

-    Nested objects, like `Billing.EA.ShowPricing`, are fully supported, as in the example code located at [consumption example](#consumption-example).
+    Nested objects, like `Billing.EA.ShowPricing`, are fully supported, as in the sample code located at [Sample configuration](#sample-configuration).

 * The settings class